‘Resolve the problems of our deaths? Sounds like something from a bad movie. What problems?’ I queried, echoing the words of the Presence.

 ‘They weren’t very nice about it at all,’ Sasha said, channelling her fear into the more useful emotion of anger.
 ‘Just kept screaming at us to do something, and calling Freddie the most obscene names!
 It was a relief when they both passed out.’
 She paused for a moment then added, ‘we even had time for a quick prayer, didn’t we, when we were getting really close to the ground.
 Which obviously helped, because, well, we’re up here and not—you know—Down There.
 But I remember at the end I felt quite calm really…’

 ‘I actually felt like I was coming out of the plane as it hit the ground.
 Like I wasn’t really there.
-I mean, I saw my body bent and broken and tossed like a rag, but it was as if I was watching someone else.
-And it all seemed to happen so, so slowly—I had time to see what was happening, everything,’ she spoke said softly, all the horror of the event set aside now and as her words sank in I began to feel excited by what she said, but before I could say anything, Freddie spoke.
+I mean, I saw my body bent and broken and tossed like a rag, but it was as if I was watching it happen to someone else.
+And it all seemed to happen so, so slowly—I had time to see what was happening, everything,’ she said softly.
+Setting aside the horror of the event, I began to feel excited by what she’d said, but before I could speak, Freddie said:

 ‘I left me body too, when I died.
-At first I didn’t realise I was above the bed looking down, and not inside it,’ I said, and went on to explain how I’d felt and what had happened and what I’d been thinking at the moment of my death.
+At first I didn’t realise I was above the bed looking down, and not inside it,’ I said, then I went on to explain how I’d felt and what I’d been thinking at the moment of my death.
 When was that, by the way?

 ‘Two days ago,’ John told me, ‘not that it matters.
 And I left my body too, just before I died.
 Perhaps everyone does?
-I was looking down at myself and I knew I was dying, and I remember yelling at myself, ‘wake up you stupid sod’, but I couldn’t do anything.
-But in any case it was probably already too late.’
+I was looking down at myself and I knew I was dying, and I remember saying to myself, ‘wake up you stupid sod’, but I couldn’t do anything.
+In any case it was already too late.’

 ‘I’ve just realised I don’t know anything about you.
 How did you die and when?’